-- After having used the Sensor Reheat feature a few times, you may decide you would prefer your food cooked to a different doneness - that is why you would utilize the Quick 30 (More) or Timer/Clock (Less) pads. - 2.
+- If the user desires, More/Less adjustment can be done.
+Press Timer (More) to add 20% more time than suggested.
+Press Clock (Less) to subtract 20% cooking time.
+Press Timer (More) or Clock (Less) before pressing Start. - 2.
+After having used the Sensor Reheat feature a few times, you may decide you would prefer your food cooked to a different doneness that is why you would utilize the Timer (More) or Clock (Less) pads. - 3.
 When steam is detected by the Genius Sensor and two beeps sound, the remaining cooking time will appear in the display.

-Casseroles:

-Add 3 to 4 tablespoons (45 to 60ml) of liquid, cover with lid or vented plastic wrap.
+Casseroles: Add 45 to 60 ml (3 to 4 tablespoons) of liquid, cover with lid or vented plastic wrap.
 Stir when time appears in the display window.

-Canned foods:

-Empty contents into casserole dish or serving bowl, cover dish with lid or vented plastic wrap.
+Canned foods: Empty contents into casserole dish or serving bowl, cover dish with lid or vented plastic wrap.
 After reheating, let stand for a few minutes.

-Plate of food:

-Arrange food on plate; top with butter, gravy, etc. Cover with lid or vented plastic wrap.
+Plate of food: Arrange food on plate; top with butter, gravy, etc. Cover with lid or vented plastic wrap.
 After reheating, let stand for a few minutes.